backtosleepapp/backtosleepapp.github.io/README.md

-## Welcome to the Back To Sleep App Support Page
+## Welcome to the Back To Sleep App Support Page & Privacy policy

 On this page we'll publish FAQ sent to us via this page.

-### Contact

-Email us at gustav.wiel@gmail.com.
-All questions and answers will be anonymized and published on this page.

 ### Feedback

-We are happy to receieve your feedback at gustav.wiel@gmail.com
+Email us at backtosleepapp@gmail.com.
+All questions, along with the answer answer, will be anonymized and published on this page.

+### Privacy policy

+We do not collect any data from this app.

 # FAQ